Introducing Updates for Load Balancers

 Keep a look out for more performance-focused announcements in the coming months.

-Our improved Load Balancers are available in all regions for the same price of $20/month.
+Our improved Load Balancers are available in all regions for $10/month.
+[Note: edited November 5, 2018, from $20/month.]
 For more information about Load Balancers, please check out our website and these community articles: